 The Officers and the Directors of the Cumberland-North Yarmouth Lions Club serve concurrently as the officers and directors of the Fund, along with a Fund Administrator and Treasurer.
 The Scholarship Fund committee, composed of club members and one or more citizens from the community, serve as an oversight, scholarship selection and investment advisory group for the fund.

-Also, the selection of a Greely High School graduate applicant enrolled as a sophomore, junior or senior pursuing a forestry-related degree program at the University of Maine may be considered for the Lions Ernest J. Rand Forestry Scholarship.
+The selection of a Greely High School graduate applicant enrolled as a sophomore, junior or senior pursuing a forestry-related degree program at the University of Maine may be considered for the Lions Ernest J. Rand Forestry Scholarship.
 Ernest Rand was instrumental in the development, planting and recognition by Maine of Cumberland’s town forest in 1928.

 As a federally recognized 501(c)(3) charitable corporation, the scholarship fund is eligible to accept tax deductible gifts for general or specific scholarship grants and awards.
 With continued community support, the fund hopes to continue providing additional scholarships while increasing grant amounts.